 IN THIS ARTICLE

-What should I discuss with my healthcare provider before using levalbuterol inhalation (Xopenex, Xopenex Concentrate, Xopenex HFA)?
+What should I discuss with my healthcare provider before using levalbuterol inhalation (Xopenex, Xopenex Concentrate)?

-Levalbuterol inhalation is in the FDA pregnancy category C. This means that it is not known whether levalbuterol inhalation will be harmful to an unborn baby.
-Do not use this medication without first talking to your doctor if you are pregnant.
+FDA pregnancy category C. It is not known whether levalbuterol will harm an unborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medication.

-How should I use levalbuterol inhalation (Xopenex, Xopenex Concentrate, Xopenex HFA)?
+How should I use levalbuterol inhalation (Xopenex, Xopenex Concentrate)?

 If you also use a steroid inhaler, use your levalbuterol nebulization solution first to open up your airways, then use the steroid inhaler as directed.